sebastianlarisch/spryker-docs/docs/scos/user/technology-partners/202108.0/marketing-and-conversion/personalization-and-cross-selling/nosto.md

 YOUR ADVANTAGES:

-* No complicated back-end integration or product feed needed for technical setup and deployment
+* No complicated backend integration or product feed needed for technical setup and deployment
 * Products are automatically indexed (faster go-to-market)
 * Beautifully-designed and intuitive UI
 * Ecommerce professionals can easily access and use different marketing technologies